Tips for making a wildlife-friendly garden

 Put bird feeders in your garden

-If you just want to feed the birds in your area, then it might be worth purchasing a squirrel-proof feeder as these only allow smaller birds to access the food.
+If you want to feed the birds in your area, then it might be worth purchasing bird feeders for small birds and checking that they are squirrel-proof feeders, as these only allow smaller birds to access the food.

 If you are looking to attract certain types of garden birds, then it is important that you choose the type of food in the feeders that they like.
 Goldfinches love to eat niger seeds, while Robins are partial to mealworms.
 In fact, for Robins, as they are natural ground feeders, it might be best to put feeding trays in your garden as they are a better option for them.